- Operating Rules

 - Premium Payment

 Who contributes data to the CAQH Index?

 Both health plans and healthcare provider organizations may contribute data.
 Health plans report information on numbers of transactions by type (electronic, telephone, fax etc.), as well as information on costs of those transactions.
 Participating healthcare provider organizations (facilities and medical groups) report on costs of transactions only.
-Details of the health plan data standards and guidelines for contribution are provided in the CAQH Index Reporting Standards and Data Submission Guide.
+Organizations may learn more about contributing data to the CAQH Index at any time by contacting the CAQH Index lead researcher.

-How frequently is the CAQH Index data collected, compiled and released?
+How frequently is CAQH Index data collected, compiled and released?

 Data is collected and reported annually.
 Participating industry stakeholders submit data each year during the data submission period defined by the CAQH Index.

 The Index, which was initially developed and owned by Emdeon (now Change Healthcare), is now owned and operated by CAQH.
 CAQH is committed to ensuring that the Index continues to be a meaningful tool for all industry stakeholders.
 Moving forward, the CAQH Index will continue to refine current measures, examine opportunities to measure progress from the perspectives of additional stakeholders and expand the scope of its annual transaction data collection.

 Why should my organization contribute data to the CAQH Index?

 CAQH Index data contributors receive customized individual reports enabling a deeper analysis of organizational performance alongside national results for benchmarking and cost savings opportunities.
 By participating as a data contributor, organizations at every stage of adoption can help improve the overall quality of data, enabling deeper Industry insight into the transition and helping ensure findings are an accurate reflection of progress and cost savings.

 Multi-stakeholder participation in the CAQH Index helps the industry achieve its goal to make healthcare more affordable through the development and implementation of benchmarks to track the efficiency of administrative transactions.